Light Mode

 Erin Stead

-Erin Stead is an illustrator known for her gentle and thoughtful artwork.
-One of her books, “A Sick Day for Amos McGee,” written by Philip C. Stead, tells the story of Amos, a kind zookeeper who always takes the time to care for his animal friends.
+Her book, “A Sick Day for Amos McGee,” written by Philip C. Stead, tells the story of a dedicated zookeeper named Amos who spends time each day caring thoughtfully for his animal friends.

 7. 7